fartbagxp/jump-host/README.md

 1. Every time a new user is added, redeploy the jump host.
 1. Every time a user is removed, redeploy the jump host.
 1. Only generate the user's PAM if it's not among the files within the box.

+## Details

+1. Setup the server with SSH access for every user provided public key.
+1. Pull [credstash](https://github.com/fugue/credstash) for all available <user,PAM auth> pair.
+1. Restore available PAM pair onto the server.
+1. Generate new PAM pair for new users without PAM pair.
+1. Store new PAM pairs into [credstash](https://github.com/fugue/credstash).

 ## Questions to Answer